 Are EVs cost-effective?
-How to calculate your fleet’s total cost of ownership and monthly costs
+How to calculate your fleet’s total cost of ownership and monthly costs?

 From environmental benefits to cheaper energy and repair costs over an electric vehicle’s life cycle, the case for fleet electrification is compelling.
 However, the initial price tag of an electric truck or bus may be discouraging.